bensutherland/simple_pop_stats/README.md

 Requirements:
 <to do>
-Installation of related requires some special instructions on Windows.
-Follow tutorial:
+Installation of related requires special instructions; for Windows or linux follow the tutorial, and for mac there are instructions in the readme for install from .tar.gz:
 https://github.com/timothyfrasier/related

 ## 00. Setup ##